dmorse/pscfpp/README.md

 involves only real-valued fields, and that requires many of the same computational building blocks as SCFT.

+The current version of PSCF does not provide tools for complex Langevin field theoretic simulations (CL-FTS).
+Work on development of CL-FTS is ongoing.

 ## History

 The current C++/CUDA version of PSCF originated as a rewritten version of an older Fortran SCFT program of the same name.
-The older Fortran PSCF package built a single program that was designed for SCFT on systems that can contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
+This older Fortran PSCF package built a single program that was designed for SCFT calculations on systems that may contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
 The current C++/CUDA version of PSCF is intended to supersede the Fortran version, which is no longer being developed or actively maintained.